k8gb-io/toc/reviews/2022-k8gb-annual.md

 ## Background

-[k8gb](https://www.k8gb.io/) is an open source DNS based global load balancing solution for Kubernetes.
+[k8gb](https://www.k8gb.io/) is an open source DNS-based global load balancing solution for Kubernetes.

 k8gb focuses on traffic load balancing across geographically dispersed Kubernetes clusters using different load balancing strategies to achieve high availability. k8gb works on Layer 7.
-It registers as resolver in the Edge DNS server and provides DNS resolution for the services based on the given strategy and the Kubernetes workloads health status. k8gb implements Kubernetes operator pattern with custom controller configurable either via standard Ingress resources or gslb custom resources.
+It registers as a resolver in the Edge DNS server(e.g. Infoblox, Route53, NS1) and provides DNS resolution for the services based on the given strategy and the Kubernetes workloads' health status. k8gb implements Kubernetes operator pattern with custom controller configurable either via standard Ingress resources or Gslb custom resources.

-k8gb also relies on well-known CNCF projects in its work:
+k8gb also relies on well-known projects from CNCF and Kubernetes ecosystems in its work:

 - [CoreDNS](https://coredns.io/)
 - [ExternalDNS](https://github.com/kubernetes-sigs/external-dns)